repomaa/dynmenu/README.md

 - Install dynmenu with `gem install dynmenu` and you're good to go
 - start with `dynmenu <file>` with `<file>` being the menu file.
 If it doesn't exist, it will be created.

+Arch Linux users can use the included PKGBUILD

 ####Commands
 - `g` or `s` for web search.
 Example: `g dynmenu github`
 - `w` for webpage.
 Example: `w github.com` (you can also just enter the url, but it has to include the protocol)